Student Essay Contest

 What are the prizes?

-The winners (including honorable mentions) receive a monetary prize, a membership in the Association for Women in Mathematics, a certificate, and their name and affiliation published in the Newsletter for the AWM.
-In addition, all of the essays are published online and the Grand Prize winner‘s essay is published in the AWM Newsletter.
+The winners (including Honorable Mentions) receive a monetary prize, a membership in the Association for Women in Mathematics, and a certificate, and their names and affiliations are published in the AWM Newsletter.
+In addition, all of the essays are published online, and the Grand Prize winner‘s essay is published in the AWM Newsletter.

 How do I submit my essay?